 I'm only seeing ads on one site

-1. Start by clicking the AdBlock icon in the Safari toolbar.
-If the site was allowlisted in AdBlock, you will see the "Site" or "Page" button in blue.
-Deselect it.
-Reload the page.
+Start by clicking the AdBlock icon in the Safari toolbar.
+If the site was allowlisted in AdBlock, the “Block ads on” option will be toggled off (gray).
+To remove it from your allowlist, toggle it back on (blue).

-If the site isn't allowlisted in either AdBlock or Safari, then it may be using an aggressive form of ad technology that's particularly difficult to block.
+If the site isn't allowlisted in either AdBlock or Safari, it may be using an aggressive form of ad technology that's particularly difficult to block.
 We see this used most often on free video and audio streaming sites and news sites.
 For some suggestions, see this article.

 If nothing else has helped, you're welcome to open a support ticket.
-Please include a link to a page where you're seeing ads, a screenshot of the ads (please capture the entire screen including the URL/address bar), and what troubleshooting steps you've already tried.
+Please include a link to a page where you're seeing ads, a screenshot of the ads (please capture the entire screen, including the URL/address bar), and what troubleshooting steps you've already tried.

 A web page isn't working or doesn't look right